frenck/spook/documentation/other_features.md

 :class: dropdown

 - A condition that names entities is noticed the moment one of them changes.
 That covers `state`, `numeric_state` and `zone` conditions, a `time` condition pointing at an `input_datetime`, and any `and`, `or` or `not` built out of those.
 A template condition names nothing that can be read off the config, and a plain time or sun condition has nothing to name, so those are asked again every 30 seconds.
+- Naming the entities is not the same as noticing every turn, because not every turn arrives as a state change.
+A `state` condition with a `for:` turns true when the duration runs out, and a `time` condition turns true when the clock passes the moment, and neither of those moves an entity.
+Those come round on the 30 second ask instead, so up to half a minute late.
-- Which means a condition that turns true and false again within those 30 seconds is missed entirely, not merely noticed late.
+- A condition that turns true and false again within those 30 seconds is missed entirely rather than noticed late.
 If what you are watching flickers, trigger on the thing that flickers.
+- A condition that asks about the run it is in cannot be watched, so `trigger`, and Spook's own `cooldown`, `quota`, `triggered_by_user`, `not_triggered_by_user` and `triggered_by_automation`, are refused.
+Nothing has fired yet at the point this decides whether to fire.
 - A condition that cannot be built at all disables that automation and says why in the log, rather than sitting there never firing.
   :::